1920 Open Championship

 The 1920 Open Championship was the 55th Open Championship, held 30 June to 1 July at Royal Cinque Ports Golf Club in Deal, England.
 George Duncan erased a 13-stroke deficit after 36 holes to win his only major title, two strokes ahead of runner-up Sandy Herd, the 1902 champion.

 Royal Cinque Ports had been planned as the location for the Open Championship in 1915, but in early in that year it was decided that there would be no championships during the remainder of World War I; the next Open Championship after the war would be held at Royal Cinque Ports.
 Although the war was over in November 1918, it was decided that there would be no championship in 1919.
 During the war, six of the greens were involved in a scheme to build a rifle range.
 This raised fears about the state of the course, but in late 1919 it was decided that there would be no difficulty in getting the course ready for the 1920 championship.

 Qualification for the professionals took place the week before on 23 and 24 June at Burhill and Saint George's Hill in Surrey; the leading 72 players and ties qualified.
 Abe Mitchell led the field at 139; three tied on the qualifying score of 159 and 74 professionals advanced.
 The amateurs qualified separately, playing 36 holes on 23 June at Sandwich.
 Eight places were allotted to the amateurs with Cyril Tolley, the Amateur Champion, given an automatic entry.
-Prize money was increased sixty percent to £200 with a winner's share of £75; the winner also received a gold medal valued at £25.
+Prize money was increased sixty per cent to £200 with a winner's share of £75; the winner also received a gold medal valued at £25.